-I got the CB650 out one time earlier this year.
+I got the 1980 CB650 out one time earlier this year.
 It was, as always, a struggle to get it started after it sat for about two months, and I vowed to keep starting it every few days to avoid the battle in the future.
-I had replaced the front tire with another Bridgestone Battlax BT45 100/90H-19, which I’m afraid may be the last BT45 I’ll ever get.
-I hope the BT46 model is as good.
+I had replaced the front tire with a Bridgestone Spitfire S11F 100/90H-19 in place of the discontinued Bridgestone Battlax BT45 I’ve been running.
+I hope the BT46 model is as good, since I still intend to run it on the rear.
 I did pinch the new tube (gah) and rather than patch it I bought a heavy duty Kenda tube instead.

 So as I say, I took the CB650 for a nice 20+ mile ride, one of my local ridge loops, and was pretty happy.
 Until the next day when I saw an oil spot under the bike.
 I wasn’t 100% sure the oil was from that bike, so I got a flattened-out cardboard box and parked the bike on it to be sure.

 Lying down on the box, I could see that the bike seemed to be leaking around the edge of the sump.
 Another bad gasket, I assumed, and I started making plans to get a new one and get it installed.

 Then I remembered how I quelled the top-end oil leak of my XS650 by retorquing the head.
 I decided to try retorquing the sump bolts, but to do that I needed to know the torque specs.
 Honda, it seems, did not publish torque specs for the sump bolts.
 Gah, again.